ajueid/CosmiXs/README.md

 For each stable final state, there is one dedicated file in ascii format.
 The tables can be found in the following folder `Data/`:

-In this folder, we provide the spectra for 29 annihilation channels and 6 cosmic messengers.
+In this folder, we provide the spectra for 29 annihilation channels and 6 cosmic messengers named as AtProduction-FS.dat where FS=AntiP, Gamma, Nuel, Numu, Nuta, Positrons.
 Each file contains 31 columns: The DM mass in GeV, the fraction x -- defined as the kinetic energy divided by the DM mass in 100 bins on the logarithmic scale.
 The rest of the columns are organised as follows

 ```console
 dNdx [eL]   	dNdx [eR] 	 dNdx [e]     dNdx [muL]   dNdx [muR]		dNdx [mu]     		dNdx [tauL]   	dNdx [tauR]  dNdx [tau]   dNdx [nue]   dNdx [numu]   	dNdx [nutau]		dNdx [u]  		dNdx [d]  	 dNdx [s]  	  dNdx [c]     dNdx [b]   		dNdx [t]		dNdx [a] 		dNdx [g]     dNdx [W]     dNdx [WL]    dNdx [WT]        dNdx [Z]        dNdx [ZL]       dNdx [ZT]    dNdx [H]     dNdx [aZ]	   dNdx[ HZ ]
 ```

 ## Citations